Limit ordinal

 In set theory, a limit ordinal is an ordinal number that is neither zero nor a successor ordinal.
 Alternatively, an ordinal λ is a limit ordinal if there is an ordinal less than λ, and whenever β is an ordinal less than λ, then there exists an ordinal γ such that β < γ < λ.
-Every ordinal number is either zero, or a successor ordinal, or a limit ordinal.
+Every ordinal number is either zero, a successor ordinal, or a limit ordinal.

-For example, ω, the smallest ordinal greater than every natural number is a limit ordinal because for any smaller ordinal (i.e., for any natural number) n we can find another natural number larger than it (e.g. n+1), but still less than ω.
+For example, the smallest limit ordinal is ω, the smallest ordinal greater than every natural number.
+This is a limit ordinal because for any smaller ordinal (i.e., for any natural number) n we can find another natural number larger than it (e.g. n+1), but still less than ω.
+The next-smallest limit ordinal is ω+ω.
+This will be discussed further in the article.

 Using the von Neumann definition of ordinals, every ordinal is the well-ordered set of all smaller ordinals.
 The union of a nonempty set of ordinals that has no greatest element is then always a limit ordinal.
 Using von Neumann cardinal assignment, every infinite cardinal number is also a limit ordinal.